 Ken & Kathy Maher

-Perhaps Carol Shelby’s most significant accomplishment was how an interest in the AC Ace chassis, especially after Bristol Aeroplane Company stopped building the automotive engines that powered these cars, led to the creation of the famed “COBRA.”
+Perhaps Carroll Shelby’s most significant accomplishment was how an interest in the AC Ace chassis, especially after Bristol Aeroplane Company stopped building the automotive engines that powered these cars, led to the creation of the famed “COBRA.”

 Initially powered by a Ford 260 ci engine (only after Chevrolet refused to provide their 283 ci engines), a 289 ci engine quickly followed it.
 In October 1964, a 427 ci Ford big block was installed, and after several design modifications to the rear end of the car, it took to the track and never looked back – well, maybe if you count looking in the rear-view mirror at all your fellow competitors.

 This car was built in 2008 by Superformance in South Africa.
 This is a one-owner car.
 The car was shipped to the United States in a crate without an engine or transmission.
 The car was then delivered to a custom engine builder in Ohio, where the engine and transmission were installed.